-Lie on your back, position the small band around your knees, and drive your hips backward and forwards.
+Lie on your back, position the tiny band around your knees, and drive your hips backward and forward.

 Use gliders as well as consist of the lunge to hip hugs.
-A great workout for the legs and the stretch is optimal for hip flexors for a more powerful, toned base; and lateral leg stretches to work the inner thighs.
+An excellent workout for the legs, the stretch is optimal for hip flexors for a more powerful, toned base, and lateral portion stretches work the inner thighs.

 Slow Reps for Muscular Tissue Development: Does Super Slow Training Work?